Note: Draft calendar as of 23 June 2022

-The full 13-event 2022 Repco Supercars Championship draft calendar has been released.
+The 2022 Repco Supercars Championship draft calendar features 13 rounds.

 The Repco Bathurst 1000 will return to its traditional date in the NSW School Holidays of October 6-9.

-Sydney Motorsport Park, which recently hosted four consecutive weekends of racing, is set to host the scheduled season finale under lights in November.
+Sydney Motorsport Park, which recently hosted four consecutive weekends of racing, will open the new season on March 4-6.

-The Sydney venue last hosted the Supercars grand finale in 2003 and 2004.
+The Sydney venue last hosted a Supercars season opener in 1999.

-The Newcastle and Surfers Paradise street circuit events will make their long-awaited comebacks, with the Gold Coast returning to its traditional post-Bathurst date.
+The Surfers Paradise street circuit events will make its long-awaited comeback, with the Gold Coast returning to its traditional post-Bathurst date.

 Perth and New Zealand will also return after COVID-19 restrictions forced changes to the 2020 and 2021 calendars.